allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

   - any additional resources consulted in order to complete the project, including:
     - generative prompts
     - "how-to" guides
+  - inclusion of paths/processes that lead to dead-ends or failures

 ###### Discipline-specific project